The Justice Department says it will review the police response in Uvalde

 The Office of Community Oriented Policing will conduct the review and publish a report with its findings after the review concludes, the department said.

-The attack at Robb Elementary School left 19 fourth-grade students and two teachers dead – and a community in shock.
-Grieving residents continue to bring fresh wreaths and flowers to the site of the shooting.

 In Uvalde, the Bidens were scheduled to meet with victims' families and community leaders.
-Shortly after their arrival in Texas, the president rode to Robb Elementary, where he and the first lady visited a makeshift memorial to the victims to pay their respects.
+Shortly after landing in Texas, the president rode to Robb Elementary, where he and the first lady visited a makeshift memorial to the victims.

 The president arrived in Uvalde less than two weeks after he traveled to Buffalo to meet with the families of victims of another mass shooting there, which left 10 people dead after a racist attack at a supermarket.